This article throws light on some of the tried and tested methods for recovering deleted or lost partitions.

 Here’s a super quick guide on how you can get started:

-- Click on the “Recover” button to begin the recovery process.
+- Click the “Recover” button to begin the recovery process.

 In case you are wondering what the top recovery tools are, here’s a comprehensive list covering the pros and cons of all the major players out there.

 If you want to recover an entire partition, the only solution lies in repairing the partition table using data recovery tools.